ronnymajani/AnD-Pack/Data Structures/Linked Lists/README.md

 - **copyElement**: Create a copy of a given element
 - **executeFunctionOnElements**: Execute a given function on all the nodes in the list
 - **calculateLength**: Calculates the length of the linked list
+- **splitSinglyLinkedListAtIndex**: Splits a linked list into two at the given index
 - **getNodeAtIndex**: Retrieve the node at the given index
 - **getElementAtIndex**: Retrieve the element in the node at the given index
+- **findNodeContainingElement**: Searches the linked list for the node containing the given element
 - **appendNode**: Append a node to the end of the list
 - **appendElement**: Create a new node and store the given element in it and append the node to the end of the list